mylonasc/pyrex/README.md

 <details>
   <summary>Note on CICD</summary>
-The wheels provided are not completely platform-independent at the moment.
+The windows wheels are failing at the moment.
-I heavily rely on github actions to develop since I don't own mac or windows machines.
-The CICD workflow for package builds is under development A windows/macos/linux build was successful, but further development is needed.
+The CICD workflow for package builds works and passes all tests only for MacOS and Linux.
 </details>

-## Benchmarks

-`Pyrex` was benchmarked against [plyvel](https://github.com/wbolster/plyvel) and [lmdb](https://github.com/jnwatson/py-lmdb/) (which is based on a B+tree -- based architecture and relies on OS's block cache).

-Initial benchmarks are promissing and to be reported soon.